 2. Use Technology to Your Aid

 As a real estate agent, technology is your best friend.
 You can use technology to streamline your routine tasks by sending automated marketing emails, and by maintaining digital contacts of all your prospective clients and sales leads.
-Since realtors juggle a lot of paperwork within their jobs, they should also consider using a real estate CRM software for all their related work.
-CRM software especially designed for realtors will allow them to maintain and categorize all contacts, set up reminders for their tasks to be completed, sync all data for viewing and editing on multiple devices, etc.
+Since they juggle a lot of paperwork within their jobs, they should also consider using real estate CRM software for all their related work.
+CRM software specially designed for realtors will allow them to maintain and categorize all contacts, set up reminders for their tasks to be completed, sync all data for viewing and editing on multiple devices, etc.

 3. Collaborate with Other Agents